harvzheng/csc630-backend-project/readme.md

     --data '{"id": 1, user_id":2,"title":"The Googs", "address": "1600 Amphitheatre Parkway, Mountain View, CA"}' \
     http://localhost:3000/poi
 ```
-again, changing any attribtues necessary.
+again, changing any attributes necessary.
 ### DELETE
 To delete a row from the server, follow this format:
 ```sh